redpmorg/iCors/README.md

 cc_domain - central domain where the cookie will be stored

+The library is deliberate not optimized and minified because this should be use as teaching material!

+# Example

+aa_domain, bb_domain and cc_domain should be configured as valid domains.

+Open first browser tab or window and enter http://aa

+Hit "Like" button

+Open second browser tab and enter http://bb!

 # Knowing Issues

-There is not a has method implemented yet
+There is not a "has method" implemented yet

-The library is not optimized!

-The library is not minified!

-Anyway, enjoy!
+Enjoy!

 ;)